plainionist/plainionist.github.io/_drafts/2018-02-19-Implementing-Clean-Architecture-Controller-Presenter.md

 <img src="{{ site.url }}/assets/clean-architecture/Circle.Presenters.png" class="dynimg"/>

-Last time we discussed about use cases and interactors and stopped with the question "Which role is than actually left to the controller and presenter?".
+ [Last time](/Implementing-Clean-Architecture-UseCases/) we discussed about use cases and interactors and stopped with the question: "Which role is than actually left to the controller and presenter?"

 In this post I will take this question up and dive deeper into the world of controllers and presenters in the context of the Clean Architecture.